 I myself don’t care for folk music, yet enjoyed reading about Fairport Convention singer Sandy Denny.
 At the same time, though, the author avoids mentioning some of the more pertinent examples of each genre – no reference to Joni Mitchell, for example, when it comes to folk (or Ani DiFranco if you want to get more ‘cultish’) – and you kind of sense he really wanted to but couldn’t for the sake of seeming, well, too obvious.

-Cult, after all, alludes to the secretive and the unknown, so to that end Dimery has done a good job in shining light on the rarer examples of obscure musicianship.
+Cult, after all, alludes to the secretive and the unknown, so to that end Dimery has done a good job in shining light on the rarer examples of obscure but important musicianship.

-Still, like I said, wicked words or warped sounds, these peeps are only human, after all.
+But, like I said, wicked words and warped sounds aside, when you cut to the chase you realise these peeps are only human.

 ‘Cult Musicians’ is published by Murdoch Books.
 Also available is the nifty pocket-book ‘Cult Writers’ by Ian Haydn Smith, which looks at 50 nonconformist novelists, from Kathy Acker to Douglas Coupland, Joan Didion to Virginia Woolf.
 Both books are beautifully illustrated by Kristelle Rodeia, and retail at $24.99 each.